asdub/improved-telegram/README.md

 1. [Performance] The images in question are SVG's which do have heights and widths set!? [ ]
 2. [Best Practices] Links to cross-origin destinations are unsafe - added  rel="noreferrer" to external links [x]
 3. [Accessibility] Left colours as they are - I feel the contrast is perfectly sufficient [ ]
-3. [Accessibility] Alt attrs missing from social media links - Added attributes  [x]
+3. [Accessibility] Alt attrs missing from social media links - Adding alt attributes caused W3C errors  [ ]
 4. [SEO] Added meta tags [x]
 Several other errors are present relating to external scripts (Stripe & Jquery)